8 Ways to Stay Calm During a Job Interview

 1. Acknowledge That You Feel Nervous

-2. The Impact of Positive Thinking
+2. The Power of Positive Thinking

 Learn about the company's history, activities, mission, and vision.
 Research the position you want to work in.
 If possible, talk to a few people who work there.
 It is expected that you have an opinion on these matters, and having done detailed research will make a better impression.
 Interviewers appreciate candidates who have made an effort to gain knowledge about the company and the position.